 As we already brought out with the previous examples, analyzing customer complaints will highlight issues with customer service, interactions, or technical issues.
 Training customer service agents based on the information that comes from customer complaints is important, as it helps prevent the issues from re-occurring.

 We can learn a lot can from customer complaints and when patterns are visible in them.
 The Feelingstream AI call analytics platform can be used to set up specific searches for words or phrases that would be considered “dangerous” from the view of customer satisfaction.
 Analyzing contacts or training customer service agents can happen well before customers write or call in to complain about specific scenarios – this is a more cost-efficient and customer-friendly solution, nipping issues in the bud.

 Customers need to feel like they are heard and this is especially true with all customers that already feel so hurt that they decide to send in a complaint.
 Handling a complaint well is THE way to win back customers’ loyalty and make them feel good again.
 It is important to thank the customer for the feedback, whatever it may be, and to ensure them that the company will learn from this.

 Managing customer complaints and responding to them is difficult work, as it entails analyzing the content of the contacts, empathy to the customer and agent, understanding the processes, and being bold and clear when communicating the reply to the customer in the end.
 Using smart technologies to handle customer complaints is a true way forward, as it speeds up the analytics and helps with issue prevention.
-It can also be used to put together training materials for current and future customer service agents.
+Quality managers or coaches can use it to put together training materials for current and future customer service agents.

-If you wish to learn more about using Feelingstream’s AI solution for transcribing and analyzing your customer service contacts, please contact us for a demo HERE.
+If you wish to learn more about using Feelingstream’s AI solution for transcribing and analyzing your customer service contacts, please contact us for a demo.